Guyana: Cultural Landscape

 Guyana can be divided into three main geographic regions or zones:

-1. Coastal Plain: The coastal plain extends along the coast of the Atlantic Ocean.
-Extending only 5 - 6 km (3 - 4 mi) on average and 16 km (10 mi) at its widest, this narrow plain is home to more than 90% of the country's population.
+Coastal Plain: The coastal plain extends along the coast of the Atlantic Ocean.
+This narrow plain, extending only 5 - 6 km (3 - 4 mi) on average and 16 km (10 mi) at its widest, is home to more than 90% of the country's population.

-3. Interior Highlands: The interior highlands are the largest of Guyana's geographical regions.
-The region consists of plateaus, flat-topped mountains, and savannahs extending from the white sand belt to the country's southern borders.
+Interior Highlands: The interior highlands are the largest of Guyana's geographical regions.
+They consist of plateaus, flat-topped mountains, and savannahs extending from the white sand belt to the country's southern borders.

 See more: Natural Landscape of Guyana